thatoddmailbox/tigame/README.md

 Within a `Scene` is one or more `tigame::Object`s.
 One (or more) of these `Object`s must be a `Camera`, and you can use the `Scene`'s `SetMainCamera(Camera *)` function to select which one should be used to draw the screen.

-Each `Object` can have a `tigame::Mesh`, which holds the geometry data of something to draw.
+Each `Object` has a location, position, and rotation.
+An `Object` can also have a `tigame::Mesh`, which holds the geometry data of something to draw.

 ## Repo structure
 * `cmake` - This folder contains files used for the CMake build system.